ancahutupasu/HeServices2/README.md

 As an administrator, I want to be able to delete transport services, so the customers know about the services which are no longer available.

 As an administrator, I want to be able to view the transport services, in order to give the customers more options for transport services.
+Working

 As a visitor and customer, I want to be able to view the transport services, so i can see which service i want.
+Working

+As a visitor and customer, I want to be able to see the information of currior service, so that i can know what are the requirements in order if i want to have currior service from the company.
+Working

+As a visitor and customer, I want to be able to see the information of express service, so that i can know what are the requirements in order if i want to have express service from the company.
+Working

+As a visitor and customer, I want to be able to see the information of moving service, so that i can know how much weight is requireed and how many vans would be required.
+Working

+As a visitor and customer, I want to be able to see the price information, so that i know if its in my budget or not.

 As a visitor and customer, I want to be able to view about the company, so that i know what company is about.
+Working

+As a visitor and customer, I want to be able to view the contact information, so that as a customer i can contact the company.
+Working

 As an administrator, I want to be able to add the information of transport vans, so that customers have idea about source of transport.